ISO wiring for the 75’s

 What to do?

+Well the question was, how to improve upon this amateurish approach that I had been using to date?
 I found this interesting item on eBay "PC2-03-4 Alfa Romeo 155 164 ISO Lead" - from http://stores.ebay.co.uk/liquidice-2008.
 Yes I know this is for the 155/164, but bear with me.
 This vendor also lists a lead for the 75 specifically, but this is simply a straight-through male-to-female ISO to ISO lead, so is particularly useless for anything other than lengthening your stereo’s existing ISO lead.
 Eh, yeah!

 But, but, but.
 Look at this"PC2-03-4" thing; it’s got the same connectors as the 75, just with some re-arrangement of the wires.